Trusted by Florida Homeowners

 - Court hearings and possible delays

-Even in clear-cut cases, the timeline can vary depending on court schedules and whether the tenant contests the eviction.
+Even in straightforward cases, timelines can vary depending on court schedules and whether the tenant responds or contests the case.

 For many landlords, that uncertainty is what makes the situation more difficult.